ramonlins/EducationHub/Papers/recurrent networks/Tomas Mikolov/Resume - Recurrent neural network based language model.md

 			"y": 1863.9807293827048,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "#e9ecef",
-			"width": 556.64111328125,
+			"width": 557.0090942382812,
-			"height": 60,
+			"height": 40,
 			"seed": 106919387,
 			"groupIds": [],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1692725395202,
+			"updated": 1692993906097,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "Allow time to be represented by the effect is has on the processing. \nGive dynamic properties, or in other words, the network must be given \nmemory.", "rawText": "Allow time to be represented by the effect is has on the processing. \nGive dynamic properties, or in other words, the network must be given \nmemory.", "textAlign": "left",
+			"text": "To allow time to be represented, it means give dynamic properties, or \nin other words, the network must be given memory.", "rawText": "To allow time to be represented, it means give dynamic properties, or \nin other words, the network must be given memory.", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Allow time to be represented by the effect is has on the processing. \nGive dynamic properties, or in other words, the network must be given \nmemory.", "lineHeight": 1.25,
+			"originalText": "To allow time to be represented, it means give dynamic properties, or \nin other words, the network must be given memory.", "lineHeight": 1.25,
-			"baseline": 54
+			"baseline": 34
 		},
 		{
 			"type": "text",